 - Stabilisation: In-body image stabilisation

-While one of the most expensive options on this list of the best cameras for live streaming, the Sony A7 III offers superb dynamic range and can perform very well in low light.
+Yes, we know the A7 III has been replaced by the Sony A7 IV, but the A7 III – while one of the most expensive options on this list of the best cameras for live streaming – remains an excellent camera and is more affordable than its successor.
+As Sony’s all-rounder in its A7 series of cameras, it offers a wealth of video capabilities, superb dynamic range and can perform very well in low light.
 And the ability to stream in up to UHD 4K resolution at 30fps can really transform your live stream footage.

 Though it’s billed as Sony’s all-rounder, the A7 III’s video specs are pretty solid.
 When the camera is set to record 4K video it uses full pixel readout without pixel binning.
 This means it gathers around 2.4x as much data as is needed for 4K movies.
 It then oversamples the files to produce 4K footage with better depth and dynamic range.